 Shelley Zalis: It’s time to change the old mindsets and create workplaces that work for women because when you build a workplace that works for women, you create a workplace that works for everyone.
 I believe we can move towards The Great Reimagination, where all people can be satisfied, fulfilled, and recognized in their workplace.

-Seven Ways Businesses Can Support Gender Equality
+Seven Ways Businesses Can Support Women Leaders

 By Claudia Romo Edelman and Shelley Zalis

 🚨 Mark Your Calendar

 Latina Equal Pay Day – December 8th, 2022

 By 2060, the Hispanic population will be 117 million, and one-third of women will be Hispanic.
 Unless we invest in this group, you will have a third of your population disadvantaged and a workforce that is not ready for the challenges of the future.
 We must address this crisis by investing in Hispanic education and pay.